 It can lead to healthier choices

 Researchers have discovered a link between organization and lifestyle choices.
 Studies have shown that those who do lead a more organized life, tend to possess a healthier diet and a far better exercise regime.
 It’s thought that the reduced stress and increased energy that organization can give you, frees up the mind, helping you to make much better, clearer life choices.

-Perhaps one of the most surprising benefits life organization can have, is the reduced risk of a heart attack.
+Perhaps one of the most surprising benefits a life organization can have is the reduced risk of a heart attack.
 So, how exactly can being more organized make you physically healthier?
 Well, it’s all down to increased activity.

 In order to be organized in the home, for example, you need to consistently carry out numerous tasks.
 This includes cleaning and putting things away.
 Obviously, the more time you spend being active, the better it is for your health.
 Organized people are much more likely to be on the go than they are to be sat binge-watching television.